octobusjs/octobus/README.md

 const messageBus = new MessageBus();
 ```

 2) We create a ServiceBus and connect it to our MessageBus instance.
-ServiceBus-es are meant to handle bits of our business logic.
+This service bus will proxy the message sending to the message bus and its main use is to group together handlers of a specific area of the business logic.

 ```js
 import { ServiceBus } from 'octobus.js';